Naturopathic Kitchen: Beets

 Beets are an excellent source of dietary fiber, with 3.4 grams of fiber per 1 cup of cooked beets.
 9 Fiber helps feed good bacteria in the gut, helping to promote a healthy microbiome and improve digestive health.
 10 Those with digestive issues such as diverticulitis, IBD, and constipation may benefit from adding more beets to their diet.
 11

 Word of caution: eating a decent amount of beets can cause the stool to turn reddish.
-Some people may mistake this with blood in their stool.
+Some people may mistake this for blood in their stool.
 Please contact your doctor if stool changes persist and are not related to dietary changes.

 Roasted Beet Hummus